RoboJackets/robocup-software/docs/source/contributing.rst

 Branches are like pieces of scrap paper.
 You can use them to organize your work and solutions to the test questions.
 You should not have work regarding different problems mixed across several pieces of paper; you may get your progress confused.
-You should use one (or several) peices of paper for each problem you are trying to solve, but should never use one sheet for multiple questions.
+You should use one (or several) pieces of paper for each problem you are trying to solve, but should never use one sheet for multiple questions.